rjzeref/THE-ORGANIZER/README.md

 ## 📜 License

-This project is licensed under the **MIT License** - see the LICENSE file for details. ⚖️
+This project is licensed under the **GPL License 2.0** - see the LICENSE file for details. ⚖️

 👤 **Owner:** Biswajit Mishra
 📧 **Contact:** mishrabiswajit660@gmail.com ✉️